Enrico Komning

 Enrico Komning (born 6 August 1968, in Stralsund) is a German lawyer and politician.
 He is a member of Alternative for Germany (AfD).
 In 2017 he became a member of the Bundestag.

 Early life

 Komning earned his Abitur in 1988 and got a degree in construction work.

 Career

 He became part of "Wachregiment "Feliks Dzierzynski", a division of Ministerium für Staatssicherheit, the political state security service of the German Democratic Republic.
 In 1991 Komning studied law at Ernst-Moritz-Arndt-Universität Greifswald.

-Since Komning entered the Bundestag in November 2017.
+Komning entered the Bundestag in November 2017.
 From then to July 2019 he earned €760,000.
-As a member of parliament he earns about 10,000 a month; Komning was earning €36,000 a month extra at his law firm.
+As a member of parliament he earns about €10,000 a month; Komning was earning €36,000 a month extra at his law firm.

 Komning is a member of the Greifswald-based fraternity "Rugia".
 "Rugia" is part of Deutsche Burschenschaft.
 German Bundesamt für Verfassungsschutz said in January 2019 about "Rugia", it is a "group with right-wing extremist reference".